scorpido74/azure-docs.nl-nl/articles/cognitive-services/bing-visual-search/quickstarts/nodejs.md

 ## <a name="construct-and-send-the-search-request"></a>De zoekaanvraag samenstellen en verzenden

-1. Maak een nieuwe **FormData** object met `FormData()`, en het pad van de installatiekopie toevoegen, met behulp van `fs.createReadStream()`:
+1. Create a new **FormData** object using `FormData()`, and append your image path to it, using `fs.createReadStream()`:

     ```javascript
     var form = new FormData();
     form.append("image", fs.createReadStream(imagePath));
     ```

-2. De aanvraag-clientbibliotheek gebruiken om de afbeelding te uploaden en roep `requestCallback()` afdrukken van het antwoord.
-Zorg ervoor dat de abonnementssleutel van uw toevoegen aan de aanvraagheader:
+2. Use the request library to upload the image, and call `requestCallback()` to print the response.
+Be sure to add your subscription key to the request header:

     ```javascript
     form.getLength(function(err, length){